 Once again, as our health system devises the best approach to triage COVID-19 patients, you should expect your date of surgery as well as the location may change.

-If you are in need of a surgical consultation we will triage according to the severity of symptoms.
+If you are in need of a surgical consultation we will still triage according to the severity of symptoms.
 Any decision to see patients immediately or delay evaluation will be consistent with our practice policies as they relate to the COVID-19 concerns.
 To minimize risks, we will be attending to the most acute patients in need of immediate care.

-We will be keeping two office locations open, the North Brunswick and Lawrenceville.
+Two office locations remain open - North Brunswick and Lawrenceville.
 We are strictly following CDC guidelines of sanitation and infection control, and we will not overlap appointments and have waiting rooms full of patients and family members.
 We have incorporated a strict screening process prior to any patient encounter to minimize the risk of exposure.
 With the exception of a physical exam, the staff will practice social distancing and wear masks.
 You may be asked to use hand sanitizer in the office before we interact.
 The original hospital we planned to perform your surgery at could change to a different facility and some may be an increased distance from your home.
 While that is an inconvenience, an increased driving distance is a relatively small obstacle to endure.

-If you have been waiting to schedule an appointment and are likely in need of surgery, it’s important that you still evaluate your situation and we come up with a plan.
-Disc herniations and stenosis don’t spontaneously heal or stop hurting because there is a pandemic and it’s important we address a surgical plan to prevent any worsening even it means scheduling a surgery date further in the future.
+If you have been waiting to schedule an appointment and are likely in need of surgery, it’s important that we still evaluate your situation and we come up with a plan.
+Disc herniations and stenosis don’t spontaneously heal or stop hurting because there is a pandemic and it’s important we address a surgical strategy to prevent any worsening even it means scheduling a surgery date further in the future.